Fly Fish Coeur d'Alene River

-As we seek to offer the best experience for our clients possible, meeting times can be adjusted based on a guest’s schedule.
-Just a block from the Coeur d’Alene Resort, our adventure center provides an ideal location for enjoying the shops and sites of Coeur d’Alene before or after the departure of your trip.
+Local guides seek to offer the best experience for their clients possible, meeting times can be adjusted based on a guest’s schedule.
+Just a block from the Coeur d’Alene Resort, adventure center provides an ideal location for enjoying the shops and sites of Coeur d’Alene before or after the departure of your trip.

 From Coeur d’Alene you will be shuttled by your guide about 30 minutes east to the Coeur d’Alene River.

 Shuttles are provided after the trip, and will drop you off directly at your hotel.